60° F

 Here’s the latest information for visitors.

-Can I still visit Yosemite during the shutdown?
+Can I still visit Yosemite during the government shutdown?

-NPS visitor centers, ranger-led programs, and most maintenance are closed.
-Only essential staff — to support public safety, emergency services, and essential operations, as well as those managing ongoing construction contracts — are on duty.
+NPS visitor centers, ranger-led programs, and most non-essential maintenance are closed.
+(Bathrooms are open and being cleaned; trash is being collected; etc.) Only essential staff — to support public safety, emergency services, and essential operations, as well as those managing ongoing construction contracts — are on duty.

 What is open in Yosemite right now?

-All portions of the park that are normally open to the public 24/7, including:
+In addition to all portions of the park that are normally open to the public 24/7, these locations and services are available:

 • Park entrances (gates are not staffed), roads, trails, Yosemite Valley, backcountry, and wilderness areas